 Frank Phillips College may award credit for military experience and training.
 Credit may be awarded when learning achieved through military experiences is consistent with the educational objectives of the student and the requirements of the curriculum.
+ACE credits must align adequately with FPC course credits for all Armed Forces credits to be awarded.
 Students who wish to obtain such credit must submit official documentation to the Office of Educational Services.
+The Vice President for Academic Affairs will make the final determination about the credit articulations.